 “They do know our record is stellar and that we understand what should be done in these cases,” Icahn said.
 “What harm is it to have representatives of shareholders on the board?”

 Forest’s filings question Icahn’s nominees’ objectivity, interest in shareholder value and experience.
 The drugmaker’s shareholder meeting is scheduled for Aug.
 15.

 The company’s top-selling antidepressant Lexapro lost patent protection in March, and in April the company forecast a 26 percent decline in fiscal 2013 revenue.
-Forest joined with Ironwood Pharmaceuticals Inc. (IRWD) on an experimental irritable bowel and constipation drug, linaclotide, which is waiting on regulatory approval.
+Forest joined with Ironwood Pharmaceuticals Inc. (IRWD:US) on an experimental irritable bowel and constipation drug, linaclotide, which is waiting on regulatory approval.

 Forest rose 1.3 percent to close at $35.93 in New York.
 The stock has gained 19 percent this year.

 To contact the reporters on this story: Jeanna Smialek in New York at firstname.lastname@example.org; Meg Tirrell in New York at email@example.com

 To contact the editor responsible for this story: Reg Gale at firstname.lastname@example.org